 For detailed information about current tuition costs, fees, and deadlines to submit payments, visit the Bursar's website.
 International students should refer to the Office of International Education website for the estimated cost of attendance that must be demonstrated to be eligible for an immigration form I-20 or DS-2019 to be issued.

 About half of Georgia Tech’s graduate students are employed as graduate research or teaching assistants (GRAs and GTAs), including four out of five doctoral students.
 These assistantships provide a modest stipend and lower tuition, and are usually awarded through students' major departments.
 The minimum stipend level applies whether the student works one-third or one-half time.
-The minimum stipend for doctoral students is $1,320 per month and the minimum for master’s students is $870 per month.
-(Exceptions may be approved by the Vice Provost for Graduate Education and Faculty Development.)
+For more information on the minimum stipend for doctoral students and the minimum for master’s students visit:

 The vast majority of GRA jobs are funded by grants or contracts that come from outside Tech.
 They provide hands-on research experience and usually an opportunity to learn teamwork.
 Most GTA jobs are paid from Georgia Tech operating funds (state funds).
 They provide an opportunity for students to develop teaching skills in apprenticeship with a member of the faculty.
 To be hired as a GRA or GTA, you must be a full-time student.
 Most assistantships require 13-20 hours per week of work.

 Georgia Tech awards a large number of individual fellowships.
 They vary in value from a few hundred dollars to $30,000 per year or more.
 Most of them are awarded by schools, not by the Office of Graduate Studies or the Office of Financial Aid.
 Even for programs where several schools are eligible, nominations come from within the programs, not directly from individual students.